 A demonym for Waterloo is Waterlooan.

-For example: My uncle had to move because of his job, yet he still thinks of himself as a Waterlooan.
+For example: My friend moved when young, yet he still thinks of himself as a Waterlooan.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a city like Waterloo).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).

 The State Code consists of two digits, the County Code consists of three digits and the Place Code consists of five digits.
 The County and Place Codes must be used together with the State Code to be truly unique.

 For example, the following codes apply to the city of Waterloo:

 - State / County Code: 55 / 055 (Jefferson County)